Fort Lauderdale Florida

 The bathroom is on the second floor, as is the narrow stairway to the attic.

-Eighteen year old Ivy Julia Cromartie Stranahan, born in 1881, was persuaded in 1899, to move to Fort Lauderdale, to teach school.
+Eighteen year old Ivy Julia Cromartie Stranahan, born in 1881, was persuaded in 1899 to move to Fort Lauderdale, to teach school.
 Her brother, Bloxham was a merchant here, and her family followed her to Fort Lauderdale as well.
 Frank fell in love with Ivy, and asked her to marry him.
-She accepted under two conditions; Frank needed to shave his beard and needed to agree that they wouldn’t have children.
-Ivy had a traumatic experience as a younger teen, when she had to attend her mother during a terrible delivery of a child, which didn’t end very well at all, causing guilt feelings in Ivy, though she had been given no training in childbirth.
+She accepted under two conditions: Frank needed to shave his beard and needed to agree that they wouldn’t have children.
+Ivy had a traumatic experience as a younger teen, when she had to attend her mother during a terrible delivery of the child, which didn’t end very well at all, causing guilt feelings in Ivy, though she had been given no training in childbirth.

 Ivy lived a life of service to others.
 She taught school for 17 years and unofficially taught the Seminole children for 15 years.
-Ivy was involved with her 7th Day Adventist Church, women’s suffrage, the Audubon Society, and helped to establish the Everglades National Park.
+She was involved with her 7th Day Adventist Church, women’s suffrage, the Audubon Society, and helped to establish the Everglades National Park.
 Her love for the Seminoles fueled her efforts to create the foundation of the “Friends of the Seminoles.”
-Ivy played a successful role in persuading some of the Seminoles to move to the newly created reservation at Dania.
+She played a successful role in persuading some of the Seminoles to move to the newly created reservation at Dania.

 1929 was a rough year for Ivy and Frank.
 The market crash wiped out a lot of Frank’s assets.
 A hurricane wiped out his farming ventures.
-Finally he got the bad news that he had terminal cancer and had only 6 months to live.
+Finally he got the bad news that he had terminal cancer and had only six months to live.
 After a failed attempt at suicide in the hospital, he was sent to a mental institution.
 Ivy petitioned the authorities with vigor, to persuade them to let Frank come home and die with family, allowing Ivy to take care of him.
 The hospital finally relented, and Frank came home, still fighting depression.
 Uh Oh!
-Rather than fight to the end, Frank, a devastated man, gave into his depression, and wound up killing himself in the New River waters, a sad end indeed for such a pillar of the community.
+Rather than fight to the end, Frank, a devastated man, gave in to his despair, and wound up killing himself in the New River waters, a sad end indeed for such a pillar of the community.

-Ivy carried on, taking in family members, renting a room to her youngest brother, Albert, and continued to work for the causes she felt strongly about, living her faith.
+Ivy carried on, taking in family members, renting a room to her youngest brother, Albert, and continuing to work for the causes she felt strongly about, living her faith.
 She became the president of the Historical Society of Fort Lauderdale as well.
 She died in 1971, peacefully in her sleep.

 HISTORY OF MANIFESTATIONS